Karaté Bushido: Festival des Arts Martiaux

 The Festival des Arts Martiaux is an event founded by Karaté Bushido, held annually at the Accor Arena, previously named Palais Omnisports de Paris-Bercy.
 Founded in 1985, the festival showcases martial arts masters from around the world.
 In 2015, to celebrate its 30 years the festival was held at the Palais des congrès de Paris.
 The festival usually hosts around 10,000 spectators, and received famous headliners over the years such has the Shaolin monks in 1989, Jean-Claude Van Damme in 1990, masters of Okinawa karate in 1993, Rickson Gracie in 1995, Jose Aldo in 2014.

 Cover edition

-Notable martial artists that made the cover of the magazine.
+Notable martial artists that made the cover of the magazine over the years.